 - This program is mainly planned, implemented, discussed, evaluated, and dealt with by the group of teachers in charge of the Psychology Program.
-The head of the Psychology Program is responsible for its implementation. - A third-party evaluation is made by the organization in charge of the School of Education, etc. - Not only the group of teachers in charge of the Psychology Program, but also the Dean of the School of Education, etc., are responsible for dealing with any problems that arise.
+The head of the Program in Psychology is responsible for its implementation. - A third-party evaluation is made by the organization in charge of the School of Education, etc. - Not only the group of teachers in charge of the Program in Psychology, but also the Dean of the School of Education, etc., are responsible for dealing with any problems that arise.